-When you are setting your goals to change, you are at your MOST motivated level in a while.
+When you are setting your goals to change, you are the MOST motivated you’ve been in weeks, months, or even years!

 Trouble is, you think how motivated you are right now is exactly how motivated you’ll be in 8 months time.
 Your BASELINE is too high.
-When you set your goals, think about how likely you’ll be to still work at them when you AREN’T motivated, or you’re BUSY, or it’s COLD, or it’s INCONVENIENT.
+When you set your goals, think about how likely you’ll be to still work at them when you AREN’T motivated.
+How likely are you to follow through if you’re BUSY, or it’s COLD, or it’s INCONVENIENT.

 Setting a goal is initially about MAKING TIME to work on something.
 Through REPETITION we create a long-lasting HABIT.
 For that to happen we have to start off gently, doing a little each week and building on it from there.